Matthews-Research-Group/DeterminateNoduleModel/README.md

 This GitHub contains supporting information for the following publication:

-### Kinetic modeling of the determinate nodule metabolism reveals enzymatic influences on improving nitrogen fixation efficiency
+### Kinetic model of a determinate nodule reveals plant metabolic characteristics for more efficient nitrogen fixation symbiosis

 by **Rourou Ji, Joshua A.M.
 Kaste, and Megan L. Matthews**